cordialgerm/foe_foundry/README.md

 - [x] redesign skill and save proficiencies
 - [x] Powers need to be able to modify attack damage
 - [x] action that replaces a multiattack instance needs to be implemented
-- [ ] Powers need to be able to add additional info to attack clause
 - [x] Armor Templates - ArmorType (None, Light, Medium, Heavy, Natural, Arcane, Divine), HasShield, target AC, DEX
 - [x] Add benchmarking compared to L5E
+- [ ] Redesign armor class.
+There should be templates for different types of armor class and they should be applied by creature type & role
+- [ ] Powers need to be able to add additional info to attack clause
+- [ ] Creatures with a secondary damage type should have their attack action modified to do partial damage of that type

 ## Bug List